Vitthal98/Sentiment-analysis/README.md

 - implementing an RNN/GRU/LSTM instead of a regular neural network.
 - exploring other regularization techniques

-Kindly refer to the [report](https://github.com/Vitthal98/Sentiment-analysis/blob/master/stage%202/Vitthal_Bhandari_2017A7PS0136P_report.pdf) of stage 2 for a much more comprehensive review.
+Kindly refer to the [problem statement](https://github.com/Vitthal98/Sentiment-analysis/blob/master/Problem%20Statement.pdf) and [project report](https://github.com/Vitthal98/Sentiment-analysis/blob/master/stage%202/Vitthal_Bhandari_2017A7PS0136P_report.pdf) of stage 2 for a much more comprehensive review.

 #### Want to know more?
 For any doubts don't hesitate to contact me at vitthalbhandari98@gmail.com